 Together in Financial Health

-Financial Health is having a balanced, focused relationship with money.
-But often we don't think about the relationship we have with money or how it is impacting our financial health.
+Financial Health is having an intentional, balanced relationship with money.
+Often we don't think about the relationship we have with money or how it impacts our financial health.
 Awakening to your money story, beliefs, and values is foundational, I believe, in changing your financial health for the better.
+It then makes the finance part of personal finance more relatable, practical and most importantly, intentional.

 I blend my education in human development, psychology, and behavior with my business degree to work together with you to achieve connection, clarity, and confidence in your finances personally, or in your business.